Dogstar (band): 2020–present: rehearsals and reunion

 In May 2023, Dogstar gave its first public performance in over 20 years at the BottleRock Napa Valley music festival, after an invitation from the festival's organizers.
 The performance consisted of songs from the band's first two albums, alongside new music from their upcoming third album.
 Two months later, the band released the single "Everything Turns Around" and announced their third album, Somewhere Between the Power Lines and Palm Trees, released on October 6, 2023.
 The band also announced a 25-date tour in North America and Japan in support of the album, beginning August 10 in Hermosa Beach, California.
 In June 2024, the band announced their Summer Vacation Tour, with shows scheduled from August to September in the US and Canada in support of the album.

+In March 2026, the band announced its album All In Now would release on May 29, 2026 and released its title track as a single.

 Appearances and influences

 The band appeared in the 1999 road drama Me and Will, as well as the 2005 comedy-drama Ellie Parker.

 Dogstar had several opening acts that went on to become notable, such as Rancid and Weezer (the latter's first gig was opening for Dogstar).

 In 2010, singer-songwriter Rain Perry released a song called "Keanuville" about a Dogstar fan she met at one of their concerts.